View

 </View>

-When used with text content inside of other components inside, you can control its alignment using textAlign property.
+When used with text content inside other components, you can control its alignment using the textAlign property.

 <View textAlign="center" width="50%">